swiss-territorial-data-lab/treedet-toolkit/documentation/assessment_scripts.md

 <p align="center">
 <img src="./img/STDL-TreeDet-AssessmentScript-ComplexCase.svg" alt="Tagging detections and ground truth trees in the most trivial case"/>
 <br />
-<i>Only one detection can exist for two candidate ground truth trees, or else two detections can exist for only one candidate ground truth tree.</i>
+<i>Fig. 2 - Only one detection can exist for two candidate ground truth trees, or else two detections can exist for only one candidate ground truth tree.</i>
 </p>

 The STDL designed and implemented an algorithm, which would produce relevant TP, FP, FN tags and counts even in such more complex cases.
 For instance, in a setting like the one in the image here above, one would expect the algorithm to count 2 TPs, 1 FP, 1 FN.